The talks take place on Mondays at 15:00 (BCN time, CET) at the UAB seminar C1/-128.

 • September 19, 2022, 15:00

-Ronaldo A. Garcia (Universidade Federal de Goiás)
+Ronaldo A. Garcia (Universidade Federal de Goiás, Brazil)

-Title: Asymptotic lines of plane fields in three dimensional manifolds.
+Title: Asymptotic lines of plane fields in three-dimensional manifolds.

 Abstract: In this talk will be described the simplest qualitative properties of asymptotic lines of a plane field in Euclidean space.
 These lines are the integral curves of the null directions of the normal curvature of the plane field, on the closure of the hyperbolic region, where the Gaussian curvature is negative.
 When the plane field is completely integrable, these curves coincide with the classical asymptotic lines on surfaces.
 Joint work with Douglas Hilário.